Wotch is building a creator-friendly video platform – TechCrunch

 They were inspired to create Wotch because of YouTube’s recent problems around issues like demonetization, where many YouTubers lost the ability to monetize their videos through advertising, and other controversies like an attempted overhaul of its verification system.

-Willson said YouTube has been “leaving out creators in terms of communications,” and as the controversies grew, the pair thought, “There has to be a better way of doing this.”
+Willson said YouTube has been “leaving out creators in terms of communications,” and as the controversies grew, the pair thought, “there has to be a better way of doing this.”

 The key, Sadler added, is giving video creators a bigger say in the process: “We’re very hands-on with these creators.
 We’re not just sending them an automated email.”